 Similarly, as holders of a city of Pittsfield Food Service Permit, we have an obligation to control the food consumed on the premises to protect the health and safety of staff and customers as well as doing our best to provide a pleasant customer experience.
 We recently had to send a staff person with a nut allergy to the hospital because she came into contact with food not provided by us while cleaning a theater.
 That could have just as easily happened to a patron.
 We have also had to clean up messes made by everything from leftover Chi nese food to chicken bones and pizza as well as having to rid the theaters of un pleasant odors from outside food.

-As any business would, we certainly hope, but do not require that our customers patronize the
+As any business would, we certainly hope, but do not require that our customers patronize the concession stand.

 No policy can be effective unless it applies, without ex ception, to all.
 That is why we ask everyone for proof of age when buying wine or beer and why we ask to inspect all bags and hold outside food and non-alcoholic drink for pick up after the show.
 We continually reinforce with our staff the need to conduct these checks in a pleasant, positive, minimally invasive manner.
 Our customers can help facilitate this by their understanding and cooperation.